pancerZH/jekyll-rtd-theme/MIT6.824/Raft.md

 ## Lab running results

-I ran Lab 2A for 3000 times, Lab 2D for 2000 times, Lab 2B for 500 times, Lab 2D for 200 times, and Lab 2 for 100 times in total.
+I ran Lab 2A for 3000 times, Lab 2B for 2000 times, Lab 2C for 500 times, Lab 2D for 200 times, and Lab 2 for 100 times as a whole in total.
 My program passed **every test**, which makes me believe the correctness of my program, I also noticed that there are some blogs on the Internet to declare that they passed all tests in most times and only failed in several times.
 I have to say these scenarios indicate that their implementations could have something wrong.
 Some others mentioned they broke some non-mandatory rules.
 For example, one blogger said he modified the interval of sending heartbeat message from 100 milliseconds required in the Lab's description to a smaller value to pass tests.
 I would not call it a correct implementation.
 It proves that the requirements of Lab 2 is carefully designed and could be met within the design of Raft described in the paper and hints on the Lab's page.

 The student's guide posted by a former TA is also helpful, but as I mentioned above, it helps little to the newly added Lab 2D in 2021.
 I hope my blog can help you debug and pass all the tests.
 Good luck!